Early Arrivals and Late Departures

 Leave of Absence or Withdrawing from the College

-When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, and shut and lock the windows.
-Apartment doors and bedroom doors that are lockable should be closed and locked.
+When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, shut and lock the windows, and lock all bedroom doors that are lockable.
+Apartment doors should be closed and locked.
 A list of complete closing procedures will be distributed about one week prior to each break closing.
 Residents may leave personal items in their room during all breaks, except for the summer.
 However, due to the "unoccupied" status of the campus during breaks, it is suggested that students take valuable items with them to ensure their safety.

 Any student requesting access to their residence hall or room during College break periods when the College is officially closed shall present themselves to the Department of Public Safety and request permission for access.
 Public Safety will authorize a student access to their respective room for legitimate reasons only.
 Public Safety officers authorize full discretion in determining a student's legitimacy to enter the closed residence hall based on the information given.
 For example, access should be limited to medical needs and necessities and similar related urgent requests.
 Once the legitimacy of the request is established, access requests will be managed as follows: The student's identity, resident status, and room assignment will be verified.
 After this verification, an officer will escort the student to their room, allow drop-off or retrieval of the item(s) in question, and then escort the student from the building.